drigba/medical_image_segmentation/README.md

 # How to

+## Setup environment

    ```bash
    [chmod +x start.sh]
    ./start.sh
    ```

 This script automates dataset download and Docker container setup for a medical image machine-learning project.
 It simplifies the initial project setup by downloading the dataset, preparing the data structure, and launching a Docker container with GPU support.

+## Train models

+The training pipeline is implemented in the `modeling.ipynb` file.
+Open this Jupyter Notebook to access the training code and follow the steps below.

+### Model Selection

+There are four different models available for training.
+Choose the desired model by uncommenting the corresponding section in the notebook.
+The available models are:
+1. Unet from the segmentation_models_pytorch library
+2. Unet from the [original Unet paper] (https://arxiv.org/abs/1505.04597)
+3. [fcn_resnet50](https://arxiv.org/abs/1411.4038) from the pytorch pretrained models
+4. Simple segmentation model

+### Loss Functions

+Two different loss functions have been implemented for experimentation.
+You can choose between Crossentropy Loss and Dice Loss by uncommenting the appropriate section in the notebook.

+### Dataset Modification

+Depending on the selected loss function, the dataset may need to be modified.
+If using the Crossentropy Loss, the masks should be converted to one-hot format.
+Set the `convert_to_single` flag accordingly in the dataset constructor.

+### Training Process

+After setting the model, loss function, and dataset modification parameters, run the notebook to initiate the training process.
+Follow the instructions and monitor the training progress.
+Adjust hyperparameters as needed based on the training results.

+Feel free to experiment with different models, loss functions, and dataset configurations to find the best combination for your specific use case.

+Happy training!

 # Related works
 https://www.creatis.insa-lyon.fr/Challenge/acdc/